Computer Use Policy

 These sanctions include, but are not limited to, temporary or permanent reduction or elimination of access privileges to any or all of the components of the information systems.
 If, in the opinion of the Sysadmin, it is necessary to preserve the integrity of facilities, services, or data, the Sysadmin may suspend any access, whether or not the account owner is suspected of a violation.
 In such a case, the Sysadmin will attempt to notify the affected user of any such action after the potential threat to the facilities, services, or data is contained.

-If an investigation is required, it will be done only under the direct authorization of the President and the Dean and all effort will be made not to disclose any content of files to anyone other than those with a need to know during the investigation or adjudication of the alleged offense.
+If an investigation is required, it will be done only under the direct authorization of the Dean and all effort will be made not to disclose any content of files to anyone other than those with a need to know during the investigation or adjudication of the alleged offense.

 Consequences of the discovery and investigation process or normal maintenance might include the inspection of files contained in an individual’s storage space or monitoring selected traffic on the networks.
 Again, all effort will be made not to disclose any file content to anyone other than those with a need to know.
-However, where there are moral, ethical, or legal implications of the nondisclosure of such information, the Sysadmin is instructed to contact the President and/or the Dean, who may authorize disclosure to appropriate authorities if deemed warranted.
+However, where there are moral, ethical, or legal implications of the nondisclosure of such information, the Sysadmin is instructed to contact the Dean, who may authorize disclosure to appropriate authorities if deemed warranted.